B-Line (Sydney): Vehicles

 To operate the B-Line, 38 Gemilang Coachworks bodied MAN A95s were purchased.
+4 additional vehicles have since been added to the fleet, making up a total of 42 double decker vehicles utilised for the service.
 They have audio/video systems on board that announce the next stops, along with connections and places of interest at the stop.
+The buses have free double USB charging points per pair of seats.
 Painted in a dedicated yellow and blue livery, these are the first double deck buses to be operated by a NSW government operator since the Urban Transit Authority withdrew its last Leyland Atlanteans in 1986.

 Stops

 All B-Line bus stops incorporate a real-time passenger information display that displays the departure time, destination, route number and number of passengers on board the next few buses to arrive at the stop (including non B-Line services).

 Wynyard

 Wynyard Park is the southern terminus of the line.
 The B-Line drops off passengers on York Street and picks up passengers from Stand B on Carrington Street.
 This stop connects the B-Line to train services at Wynyard railway station.